dhenwood/Macro-for-Microsoft-OAuth-/README.md

 3. [MsftSavedTokens.js](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/MsftSavedTokens.js) - this file stores the current access_token and expiry value

 ## Setup
-In order to obtain a clientId and clientSecret, login to [Microsoft Entra](https://entra.microsoft.com/).
+1. In order to obtain a clientId and clientSecret, login to [Microsoft Entra](https://entra.microsoft.com/).
 Select "App registrations" and then "New registration".
 Provide a name for the registration and then select the "Register" button.
 ![AppRego](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/AppRegistrationScreenshot.png)

-Copy the "Application (client) ID" and "Directory (tenant) ID" values to notepad.
+2. Copy the "Application (client) ID" and "Directory (tenant) ID" values to notepad.
 ![AppRego](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/ClientIdTenantIdScreenshot.png)

-Then select "Certificates & secrets" from the left menu.
+3. Then select "Certificates & secrets" from the left menu.
 On the "Clients secret" tab, select the "New client secret" button.
 Provide a name for the secret and select the duration for which the secret will expire.
 Once you select the "Add" button, a client secret is generated.
 Copy the "Value" field to notepad.
 ![AppRego](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/ClientSecretScreenshot.png)

-Upload the three macro files (.js) from this repo to your video device.
+4. Upload the three macro files (.js) from this repo to your video device.
 Ensure they are saved locally but at this stage do not enable them.

-In the MsftManageTokens macro, update the clientId, clientSecret and tenantId to the values you obtained earlier.
+5. In the MsftManageTokens macro, update the **clientId, clientSecret and tenantId** to the values you obtained earlier.

-For the MsftListUsers macro,  enable _only_ this macro (the other two do not need to be enabled).
-You should see a list of all users in the Org in the console of the Macro editor.
+6. For the MsftListUsers macro,  enable _only_ this macro (the other two do not need to be enabled).
+You should see a list of all users in the Microsoft Tenant in the console of the Macro editor.
 ![AppRego](https://github.com/dhenwood/Macro-for-Microsoft-OAuth-/blob/main/OAuthMacroExample.png)

-If you exit the Macro Editor page (top left) and then return - opening the MsftSavedTokens macro should now have a new access_token and expires_at value.
+Note: If you exit the Macro Editor page (top left) and then return - opening the MsftSavedTokens macro should now have a new access_token and expires_at value.